You are currently viewing Unlock Strength and Longevity with These 5 Senior Fitness Workouts

 As an Amazon Associate, I earn from qualifying purchases.
 This means I may receive a commission if you purchase through links on this site, at no extra cost to you.

-Author’s Note: Sets and Reps
+Author’s Note: Sets and Reps for Senior Fitness Workouts

-In each of these exercises I have placed a suggested number of repetitions (each single movement of an exercise. example: 1 push-up) however this is not carved in stone.
+In each of these exercises I have placed a suggested number of repetitions (a repetition is a single movement of an exercise. example: 1 push-up) however this is not carved in stone.
 I suggest 3 sets (a group of repetitions. example: 8 push-ups) but you don’t have to do that number.
 You can do more, or you can do less.
 Just maintain a regular routine.
 Example: Move from 3 sets of 5 reps, to 3 sets of 6 reps as you progress, or focus instead on 2 sets but work to a higher number of reps.
 Do whatever works best for you.
 Experiment but then stick to a program.

 Let’s dive into five practical workouts that can help seniors reap these benefits!